donal/jsconf-asia-2014-git-and-github-workshop/branch.md

 git checkout ask-a-question
 ```

-*Note from Donal*: You can do the last two commands in one step:
+*Donal says*: You can do the last two commands in one step:
 ```
 git checkout -b ask-a-question
 ```